Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 #### Decryption of payload on your server

 Ecwid uses *AES-128* to encrypt the payload.
 The key is the first 16 symbols (128 bit) of your application secret key (**client_secret**).
 It is provided when you register an app with us.
 See a PHP example of decryption to get better idea on how to receive and decrypt the payload.

+#### 2. Get store specific data (optional)

+Now that you have successfully got store details and have access to it using Ecwid API, you can get store-specific information from the storage endpoint or from your local database.

+The result of the payload decryption will be provided in an array `$result`, which you can use to get store ID, access token and language information about a store, that opened your app tab in Ecwid control panel.

+To store and get store-specific data in storage endpoint, you can use cURL functionality in PHP or any other way that you prefer to access REST API endpoints.
+You can see the example code on how to retrieve the value of `'color'` key in application storage using cURL and process the result on the right based on a response from API.

+#### 3. Start the flow of your app

+Once you got all details that you need, you can start the standard planned workflow for your app and operate with Ecwid API using the details you got earlier.

 ## Troubleshooting